Jane2019/Exploration/User behavior analysis in Taobao APP/README.md

 # User behavior analysis in Taobao APP

-The dataset can be found in the notebook, however, the original dataset contains 1M+ data points, I only select part of them for a try.
+The dataset can be found in the notebook.

 ## Table of contents